Shaaaaaaaaaron/Minecraft-Chaos-Datapack/README.md

 Go to issues and create a new one.
 In the beginning of the title put something like (Effect) or (Bug) to label it, and then type the thing you want

 # **Enjoy the chaos!**
-I'm not that good at making datapacks, but I just wanted to make this since I had so much fun watching and playing runs with the GTA Chaos Mod, so thanks to Lordmau5, pongo1231, Bart de Bever, and Parik27 for making it!
+I'm not that good at making datapacks, and this is the first time I post a big one online, but I just wanted to make this since I had so much fun watching and playing runs with the GTA Chaos Mod, so thanks to Lordmau5, pongo1231, Bart de Bever, and Parik27 for making it!

 # **Twitch voting mode?**
 As I said above, I don't have any modding knowledge, so I can't figure out a way to make this happen.
 I thought I could get someone who knows to help me do it, but I don't know anyone.
 So, if you like this datapack and have/know someone who knows how to make mods for the game and implement this, send me a DM on discord!
 Shaaron#6215 :)